-Are you working longer than planned?
-Do you stick around “just a bit” after closing time?
-Or are you expected to put in extra hours without those appearing on your payslip?
+Do you work longer than planned?
+Do you “hang around for a bit” after closing time?
+Or are you expected to put in extra hours without them showing up on your pay slip?

-Many young people think that overtime is just part of a part-time job.
+Many young people think that overtime simply comes with a part-time job.
 That is incorrect.

 What exactly is overtime?

-Overtime hours are hours you work beyond your agreed working hours.
+Overtime hours are hours you work above your agreed working time.

 That can be: